brehen/master-thesis/docs/thesis_essay/essay.md

 that together make up what we have today.
 These vendors include Amazon, Microsoft, Google, Alibaba, DigitalOcean and more.

-- Google: Google Cloud Functions is their FaaS
-- Amazon: Amazon Lambda
+- Amazon Web Services: Amazon has AWS Lambdas which relies on their proprietary technology; Firecracker.
+Firecracker is a lightweight virtualization technology that run their functions.
   - Side note: Amazon's streaming service; Prime Video, moved away from a serverless architecture back to running a monolith to meet the service's specific requirements.
 Is this due to serverless being a poor fit for cloud